-Mary Louise Holt has a diverse background in many areas of art through 28 years of professional experience.
-She was an honors graduate from the College of Mount Saint Joseph with a Bachelor of Fine Arts degree.
-She started her career as a graphic designer and illustrator.
-For many years she often worked as a courtroom artist for local and national television.
-Today, with extensive training in the academic tradition of fine portraiture, she continues to paint many portraits on commission for private collectors.
+Mary Louise Holt graduated with honors from the College of Mount Saint Joseph with a Bachelor of Fine Arts degree.
+She started her career as a commercial and editorial illustrator.
+For many years she worked as a courtroom artist for local and national television networks where she was required to produce many pastel sketches from life for evening news programs.

 Her skills as a graphic designer and illustrator enabled her to eventually launch a new career as an exhibit designer, fulfilling her desire to use art as a way to educate others about the natural world.
 She created exhibits for museums, zoos, nature centers and other scientific institutions involved in environmental education and natural history.
 Her exhibits have been displayed throughout the United States and abroad.

 Portraiture and painting the human figure have always been of great interest to the artist.
 She has painted many portraits on commission for private collectors.
 But Mary Louise is particularly interested in creating narrative paintings that depict the relationship between humans and nature in a historical context.
 She often creates works of art that combine figurative, landscape and wild, native creatures in a single painting.
 Each tells a compelling story about humanity’s relationship with nature through the centuries.
 Primarily focused on the natural history of the Eastern United States, her work is carefully researched and based on historical fact.
 Her love and enthusiasm for native plants and wild creatures is also evident in her paintings that depict the beauty she sees in nature as it exists today.